 Being part of a community (which Dean Close is) is important and I enjoy being around young people- they ask the best questions!

 What attracted you to the Dean Close Foundation?

 In addition to its great reputation in sports and academics (among many other things), its foundational purpose and values are Christ-centred and fantastically positive.
 The Foundation's moto says it all "Verbum Dei Lucerna" God's word, a guiding light.
 My job and the role of the chaplaincy is to ensure that light is bright and clear.

 What do you aspire to bring to the Dean Close Foundation?

 A sense of fun and an openness to explore faith.

 I enjoy a variety of sports, from mountaineering and skiing, to sailing and surfing.

 The School Chapel is located in the centre of the School campus.
 Regular chapel services are taken by the School Chaplain with considerable contributions from staff, pupils and visiting speakers.
-The building itself stands as a memorial to Old Decanians who gave their lives in the First World War, and has been adorned by the recently built Poppy Cloister showcasing poppies from the emotive Tower of London display.
+The building itself stands as a memorial to Old Decanians who gave their lives in the First World War, and has been adorned by the recently built Poppy Cloister showcasing 128 poppies (one for each OD who fell) from the emotive Tower of London display.
 The Chapel Choir is very accomplished, leading worship regularly in chapel and at a range of abbeys and cathedrals, and most recently singing Evensong at St George’s Chapel, Windsor.

 Our hope for every service is that it will serve our School community by giving life and health in a variety of ways.